Technopy311/Cli-Expense-Tracker/notes.md

 To save the expenses,  will use a simple txt file as DB. and each line will contain 1 expense

+The dabatabase file will be saved as a .etdb (expense tracker data base).

 ## Flow
-    When the app initializes, it will check if the database file exists, if it does, it will pass to the mainloop.
+    When the app initializes, it will check if any database file exists, if it does, it will ask the user which db to use, then pass to the mainloop.

     If there's none DB, it will create one by asking the user:
         - Name for the DB.